Whether you’re looking to move to Colorado

 for drivers, and if you don’t notify your provider of an address change, that could lead to further fines or even a license suspension.
 A change in address matters to your provider because most insurance companies calculate your rate by evaluating your address and assessing the risk factors within your ZIP code.
 If you don’t notify your provider of your move, this could be considered fraud.

-If you don’t update your address with your insurance company, you may be facing high rates on your car (and home or renters) insurance for years.
+If you don’t update your address with your insurance company, you may face high rates on your car (and home or renters) insurance for years.

 “Jerry